Secrets of the Frugal Lifestyle

 1. Live below your means

 Spend less than you earn.
-Reduce your spending as necessary so that you eventually save 15-20 percent of your annual income before taxes.
+Reduce your spending as necessary to save 15-20 percent of your annual income before taxes.

 2. Meticulously budget your spending